fsislaben/stats_crash_course/pages/chisquare.md

 | Expected    | 50          | 50          |

-## Values recovered from an chi-square test
+## Values recovered from a chi-square test

 ### Chi-square test for independence:

 - degrees of freedom: (sample size - 1) the number of values that have the freedom to vary in the dataset.
-- P-value: indicates if the variables have a statistically significant association
+- P-value: indicates if the variables have a statistically significant association.
-  - P-value < 0.05 indicates the variables have a statistically significant association (Reject the null hypothesis)
+  - P-value < 0.05 indicates the variables have a statistically significant association (Reject the null hypothesis).
-  - P-value > 0.05 indicates that you cannot conclude that the variables are associated (Fail to reject the null hypothesis)
+  - P-value > 0.05 indicates that you cannot conclude that the variables are associated (Fail to reject the null hypothesis).

 ### Chi-square test for Goodness-of-fit:

 - degrees of freedom: (sample size - 1) the number of values that have the freedom to vary in the dataset.
-- P-value: indicates if the variables have a statistically significant association
+- P-value: indicates if the variables have a statistically significant association.
-  - P-value < 0.05 indicates the samples data does not match the expected distribution (Reject the null hypothesis)
+  - P-value < 0.05 indicates the samples data does not match the expected distribution (Reject the null hypothesis).
-  - P-value > 0.05 indicates that you cannot conclude that not your sample does not match the expected distribution (Fail to reject the null hypothesis)
+  - P-value > 0.05 indicates that you cannot conclude that not your sample does not match the expected distribution (Fail to reject the null hypothesis).

 ## Visualizing the results

 Just because you ran the analysis in JMP does not mean you have to use JMP to visualize your results.
 As long as you have a statistically significant result you can generate the plots however you would like (e.g. Excel, Google Sheets, R, Python).
 All you need to do is add an annotation to the figure that the P-value was < 0.05.
-A good way to visualize the results of a chi-square would be to a paired or grouped bar chart.
+A good way to visualize the results of a chi-square test would be to a paired or grouped bar chart.
 These types of bar charts can clearly display the variation in counts vary between the relevant categories of interest.